HackYourFuture/Assignments/README.md

 ## Installation

-After forking and cloning this repository execute the following command from the command line to install all software prerequisites:
+After forking and/or cloning this repository execute the following command from the command line to install all software prerequisites:

 ```
 npm install